Curriculum & Academics

 Recent Scholarly Work

-Simulation plays a major role in the active learning curriculum of the NOSM U anesthesia family practice residency program.
+Simulation plays a major role in the active learning curriculum of the NOSM U family practice anesthesia residency program.
 Our simulation program incorporates high-fidelity simulation with mannequins, hybrid patients, and standardized patients.
-Our simulation lab is a previously functioning operating room that has been renovated into 3 simulated operating rooms and small classrooms, one large conference room, and a large skills lab.
-We now have access to HSN’s new state-of-the-art simulation center which opened in the fall of 2021!
+We have access to HSN’s new state-of-the-art simulation center which opened in the fall of 2021!